tsaruggan/matisse/README.md

 ```javascript
 matisse.randoms(10);
 ```

+To generate colour palettes from an image, use the [matisse-palette](https://github.com/tsaruggan/matisse-palette) library.
+This extension uses K-means clustering to intelligently extract a colour palette given the image's pixel data.

 ### Accessibility
 matisse has the ability to check if a pair of colours have sufficient contrast according to the [WCAG](http://www.w3.org/TR/WCAG20/#contrast-ratiodef) standards.
 It can also be configured to compare enhanced and large text colours.